kebasaa/CO_flux_paper/Readme.md

 # Data & code for article on leaf CO fluxes

-The code in this repository is complementary to the article "*Leaf carbon monoxide emissions and its stress response to drought, heat, and light intensity*".
+The code in this repository is complementary to the article "*Leaf carbon monoxide emissions under different drought, heat, and light conditions in the field*".
 The following files are available:

 1. **data_full.csv:** Gas flux data of H<sub>2</sub>O, CO<sub>2</sub>, and CO, calculated from concentrations measured using the Aerodyne Mini-TILDAS OCS/COS Monitor QCL Laser ([Link to manual](https://www.aerodyne.com/wp-content/uploads/2021/11/OCS_COS.pdf)).
 Calculation of fluxes was done according to the [Laser-chamber-fluxes Python scripts](https://github.com/kebasaa/Laser-chamber-fluxes).
 Contains the following variables:
     - _timestamp_: Formatted as YYYY-mm-dd HH:MM:SS